Taste of Nepal

 6. Thakali Khana: The Ultimate Nepali Platter

 Thakali cuisine, originating from the Thak Khola region, is known for its well-balanced flavors.
-A Thakali set includes rice, lentils, spiced vegetables, meat (often mutton or chicken), ghee, and homemade pickles, making it one of Nepal’s most famous meals.
+A Thakali set includes rice, lentils, spiced vegetables, meat (often mutton or chicken), ghee, and homemade pickles.
+It is one of Nepal’s most famous meals and a must-try for any visitor.

 7. Himalayan Delights: Butter Tea & Yak Cheese